Candy brothers target Shanghai in Asia push

 "It's had its critics, no doubt about it, but I think we've proven most of the critics wrong," Candy said.
 "We've achieved record prices, we've got great retail tenants, and we have sold the stores at good yields."

-One Hyde Park was built by Project Grande (Guernsey) Ltd, a joint venture between Christian Candy's company CPC, and Waterknights, a company owned by the prime minister of Qatar, Sheikh Hamad bin Jassim bin Jabr Al-Thani.
+One Hyde Park was built by Project Grande (Guernsey) Ltd, a joint venture between Christian Candy's company CPC, and Waterknights, a company owned by the head of state of Qatar, Sheikh Hamad bin Khalifa al-Thani.

 "It's easy to criticise something," Candy said, admitting that there had been errors in the design, such as omitting a crèche, and that catering to the needs of 25 nationalities and a variety of religions had also been difficult.